boozallen/sdp-libraries/mvn/README.rst

 =============================

 .. csv-table:: NPM Library Configuration Options
-   :header: "Field", "Description", "Default Value", "Options" "image", "the image in which the commands are executed", "maven:3.6-jdk-8" "stash.excludes", "files to exclude", "**/*Test.java", "stash.includes", "files to include", "**",
+   :header: "Field", "Description", "Default Value"

+   "image", "the image in which the commands are executed", "maven:3.6-jdk-8" "stash.excludes", "files to exclude", "**/*Test.java", "stash.includes", "files to include", "**",